 The coronavirus in Egypt: current state of affairs

-On 31 March, there were 202,131 officially registered coronavirus infections and 11,995 deaths reported in Egypt.
-It is not entirely clear what the relation is between actual infections and registered infections, but what is clear is that not all infections are registered.
-Since 1 July 2020, the Egyptian government has once again started allowing international flights, which means that Egypt is also issuing e-visas again.
+The Egyptian government has been allowing international flights since 1 July 2020, which means that Egypt is also issuing e-visas again.
 To travel to Egypt, the traveller must be healthy, and they also have to prove that they have insurance which covers any potential healthcare costs in Egypt.
-Some countries permit the landing of flights from Egypt, others (such as Austrria) do not.
+Some countries in the European Union permit the landing of flights from Egypt, others (such as Austria) do not.
 However, travelling to Egypt through other countries is still possible in these situations.
 On 8 June, the United Kingdom placed Egypt on the Red list of travel destinations.

 Can I currently apply for a visa for Egypt?